t-data-h/tdh-gcp/README.md

 are idempotent and are also not GCP specific.

-## Instance initialization scripts:
+## Instance scripts:

 * gcp-compute.sh:

-  This is the base script for creating a new GCP Compute Instance.
-It will create an instance and optionally attach data disks to the instance.
-It is used by the master and worker init scripts for creating GCP instances.
+  This is the base script for creating or managing a GCP Compute Instance.
+It will create an instance and optionally attach data disks to the instance as well as stopping, deleting, or checking an instance.
+It is used by the tdh master and worker init scripts for creating GCP instances.

 * tdh-masters-init.sh:

-  Wraps `gcp-copmpute.sh` with defaults for initializing master hosts.
+  Wraps `gcp-copmpute.sh` with defaults for initializing TDH master hosts.
   This will also bootstrap master hosts with Mysqld.
-Ansible from the master host(s) is used to deploy and manage the cluster.
-The first master is considered as the primary management node for running Ansible.
-Ansible itself is not installed as there currently can be a disparity in versions provided in base OS repositories.
-The Ansible provided here needs versions 2.8 or higher.
+Ansible is then used to deploy and configure the cluster.
+The first master is commonly used as the primary management node for running Ansible.

 * tdh-workers-init.sh:

   Builds TDH worker nodes in similarly to the masters init, but generally of a different machine type.
-Installs a few prerequisites such as the mysql client library and tools like wget that may be needed prior to Ansible bootstrapping.
+Installs a few prerequisites such as the mysql client library and tools like `wget` that may be needed prior to Ansible bootstrapping.